 Top speed of 20mph (Class 1 & 2), or 28mph (Class 3)

 Marin County Bicycle Coalition is proud to offer one of our newest programs, E-Bike Smart Marin.
-This is a comprehensive program that covers all things electric bikes, including a teen specific safety and education program.
-E-Bike Smart Marin will be launching in early 2023.
+This is a comprehensive program that covers all things electric bikes, including a teen-specific safety and education program.
+E-Bike Smart Marin launched in early 2023.

 If you are interested in taking a deeper dive into the legalities and definitions of electric bicycles, take a look at our article; Electric Bikes: Watts The Deal.